 Glutathione injections are not approved by the FDA—in fact, the agency warns that there are absolutely no injectables for skin lightening that are considered safe.
 And since there are no scientific studies that prove it either way, opting for this injection is at your own discretion.

-Glutathione injections fall under the FDA category of GRAS (Generally Regarded as Safe).
-However, I did have to sign a waiver that warned me of the risks and side effects.
-Other than the expected pain, bleeding, and bruising, I was also warned that I may experience “rapid detoxification and hexhemer reactions,” which cause body aches, nausea, headaches, mild diarrhea, and chills without fever.
-I tried to tell myself this hopefully rarely ever happens, signed the waiver, and waited anxiously.
+I did have to sign a waiver that highlighted the risks and side effects.
+Other than the expected pain, bleeding, and bruising that might occur with any shot, I was also warned that I may experience rapid detoxification, body aches, nausea, headaches, mild diarrhea, and chills without fever.
+I tried to tell myself these hopefully rarely ever happen, signed the waiver, and waited anxiously.

-Since you’re supposed to get a series of treatments and I only went in for one, Dr. Lin told me that most of benefits I would notice would be in the energy department.
-He told me to expect an energy rush a couple of hours later, since the effect isn’t immediate.
-Sure enough, around five p.m.
-(I got the injection around noon), I found myself feeling a type of alertness I usually only feel after a cup of my morning coffee.
+Since you’re supposed to get a series of treatments and I only went in for one, Dr. Lin told me that most of the benefits I would notice would be in the energy department.
+He told me to expect an energy rush in a couple of hours since the effect isn’t immediate.
+Sure enough, around five hours later, I found myself feeling a type of alertness I usually only feel after a cup of my morning coffee.
 It wasn’t jittery, exactly, but a definite increase in overall energy and awake-ness (especially at a time when I usually start fading and thinking about what I’m going to have for dinner).